 Championing LGBTQ issues in K-12 education since 1990

 GLSEN is the leading national education organization focused on ensuring safe schools for LGBTQ students.
 They conduct original research, author educator resources, advocate for inclusive school policies, and support GSAs & student led initiatives to create change.
-Sameer Jha serves on GLSEN's National Student Council.
+Sameer Jha served on GLSEN's National Student Council.

 THE TYLER CLEMENTI FOUNDATION